The Daisy.

 Now registering.
 Pricing release on Disclosure Statement filing.

-Two blocks to Gyro Park, the beach, and Cadboro Bay Village.
+Steps from the beach, nearby parks, and the vibrant Cadboro Bay Village.

 A development built around the way Cadboro Bay actually lives.

 The Daisy is twelve three-bedroom townhomes set across four three-storey buildings on Cadboro Bay Road.
-The exterior is brick and dark metal cladding, warm, grounded, built for the coastal climate.
-Inside, every home is laid out for real life: flexible main floors that flow between kitchen and living, bedrooms tucked away from the noise, and a private rooftop deck on every plan for the long summer evenings this part of Victoria is known for.
+The exterior is fibre cement and metal cladding, warm, grounded, built for the coastal climate.
+Inside, every home is laid out for real life: flexible main floors that flow between kitchen and living, bedrooms tucked away from the noise, a private rooftop deck on every plan for the long summer evenings this part of Victoria is known for, and ample parking with double car garages.

 The collection is small on purpose.
 Twelve homes is enough to build a community, and few enough that no one is anonymous.